abhishek-bits/system-design/README.md

 1. `write(1, 21)`
 2. `read(1)`

-Now, in a distributed scenario where there could be multiple services listening to the requests or the database itself could be multi-node to handle operations in parallel.
-Hence, there is a possibility that the read request could get executed first before the write request.
-This means that there exists Out-of-Order requests.
+Now, in a **distributed scenario** where there could be multiple services listening to the requests or the database itself could be multi-node to handle operations in parallel.
+Hence, _there is a possibility that the read request could get executed first before the write request_.
+This means that there exists **Out-of-Order** requests.

 While this could be a problem in some applications but in some other applications this turns out to be perfectly fine.